rlschuller/nq/README.md

 ...
 ```

-nq has 0 dependencies besides Python (and optionally bubblewrap, see Security),
-since the model queries are POST requests implemented with builtin libraries.

-## Examples
+### Examples

-In the examples, we use the -db/--debug flag, to make nq print the generated
+In the examples, we use the -db / --debug flag, to make nq print the generated
 code to stderr.
 You can set always_debug to true in ~/.config/nq/config.json to
 show the code by default.

-### Default input format
+#### Default input format

 If the instruction does not name a field or use a generic name, the model
 assumes raw line-separated values